 You can search for and view previous enforcement actions that we have taken on the planning enforcement register.
 Please note that this register only contains details of cases where formal action has been taken, and does not include all received complaints that are still being investigated.

-How do I appeal against an enforcement notice?
+How to appeal against an enforcement notice

 You have the right of appeal against an enforcement notice (but not a breach of condition notice).
 Visit the planning portal for online form and information about making an enforcement appeal.